vnglst/when-ai-fails/shepards-dog/README.md

 # Shepherd's Dog

 I've had this game concept in mind for years.
 While I've built several prototypes, getting the sheep flocking behavior right proved challenging.
-Now, with advanced Large Language Models showing impressive programming capabilities, I'm curious to see what game they create when given the same prompt (see below).
+Now, with LLMs showing impressive programming capabilities, I'm curious to see what game they can create when given the same prompt (see below).

 Every model had 1 shot at this task.
 I would tell them to continue if they ran out of tokens and combine the results in one index.html.